microsoft/autogen/website/docs/Use-Cases/Tune-User-Defined-Function.md

 1. When lexico_objectives is not None, the arguments metric, mode, will be invalid, and flaml's tune uses CFO as the `search_alg`, which makes the input (if provided) `search_alg` invalid.

-2. This is a new feature in version 1.1.0 and subject to change in the future version
+2. This is a new feature that will be released in version 1.1.0 and is subject to change in the future version.

 ## Hyperparameter Optimization Algorithm